-Having thought about everything, I think that L2G should put things right for Miss W by:
+Having thought about everything, I think that L2G should put things right for Miss G by:

-- adding interest at 8% per year simple on any overpayments, if any, from the date they were made by Miss W to the date of settlement† - if no outstanding balance remains after all adjustments have been made, all adverse information L2G recorded about this loan should be removed from Miss W's credit file.
+- removing all interest, fees and charges applied to the loan from the outset.
+The payments Miss G made, whether to L2G or any third-party debt purchaser, should be deducted from the new starting balance the £1,000.00 originally lent.
+If Miss G has already repaid more than £1,000.00 then L2G should treat any extra as overpayments.
+And any overpayments should be refunded to Miss G; - adding interest at 8% per year simple on any overpayments, if any, from the date they were made by Miss G to the date of settlement† - if no outstanding balance remains after all adjustments have been made, all adverse information L2G recorded about this loan should be removed from Miss G's credit file.

 † HM Revenue & Customs requires L2G to take off tax from this interest.
-L2G must give Miss W a certificate showing how much tax it has taken off if she asks for one.
+L2G must give Miss G a certificate showing how much tax it has taken off if she asks for one.